Contents

 CudaPAD is simple to use.
 But before running it, make sure these system requirements are met:

-- Visual Studio 2017/2019 (Express/Community editions are okay)
+Visual Studio 2017/2019 (Express/Community editions are okay)

 A dedicated GPU is not required since we are only compiling code and not running anything.

-If the requirements are met, then simply launch executable.
+If the requirements are met, then simply launch the executable.
 When CudaPAD loads, it will have a sample kernel.
 The sample provides a quick place to start playing around or even a starting framework for a new kernel.
 Whenever the kernel on the left is edited, it will update the PTX or SASS on the right.
 If there is a compile error, it will show that near the bottom.

 There are several features that can be enabled/disabled.
 All are on by default (also see Features section).